E-Sh4rk/TypeInference/random.md

   --> We must enrich paths so that an occurence can refer to a field (even if fields are declared and explicitely typed beforehand)

+- EX 03:
+  Can we test existence of a field ? (if *x.something* exists, then do that, else do that)
+  The existence of a field can be captured by our environmenet since `{} != {something:Any}`

 ### Adding polymorphism

+- Line 500: "polymorphic types as infinite intersection".
+  Computation of type operations undecidable ???
+TODO: Test on a concrete example to understand the problem.

 ## Type inference

 - For records, we must be able to infer that an expression need to have a new field.
   Case 2 of EX 02: x (and y) must have a field quantity